mikenicholson/passport-jwt/README.md

     new JwtStrategy(options, verify)

-`options` is an object literal containing options to control how the token is extracted from the request or verified.
+`options` is an object literal (or a function, see the __Dynamic options__ section below) containing options to control how the token is extracted from the request or verified.

 * `secretOrKey` is a REQUIRED string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.

 * `jwtFromRequest` (REQUIRED) Function that accepts a request as the only parameter and returns either the JWT as a string or *null*.
 See [Extracting the JWT from the request](#extracting-the-jwt-from-the-request) for more details.
 * `issuer`: If defined the token issuer (iss) will be verified against this